 Trials both in vitro and clinical have been undertaken on Crithmum Maritmum my gentle retinol plant-based alternative and are available on fifty7kind.com.
 Are these same trials undertaken on every single ingredient currently available in every single product on the market …?
 Still, savvy customers buy those products and flutter not an eyelid - If the price is a trigger to question the quality, and yes that is fair, as long as you are also prepared to question why other products are so cheap.
 Critical thinking is important!

-Personally speaking, and I am the real human behind the Brand FIFTY7KIND who has created TANU - I know I rather spend my very hard-earned money on products which have been created with the highest quality ingredients, with knowledge, with care, with safety, with passion, with considered intent and love.
+Personally speaking, and I am the real human behind the Brand FIFTY7KIND who has created TANU and NADI - I know I rather spend my very hard-earned money on products which have been created with the highest quality ingredients, with knowledge, with care, with safety, with passion, with considered intent and love.

 Thank you for reading.
 I hope this helps shed a light on what a sustainable, independent, green beauty brand looks like to me.
 Any questions can always be emailed to me directly at firstname.lastname@example.org I am always here to help in any way I can.